 The first major article from this project, "Hydraulic Society and a 'Stupid Little Fish': Toward a Historical Ontology of Endangerment" (in Theory and Society 48) was awarded the 2017 American Sociological Association Animals and Society Section’s Jane Goodall Award for Distinguished Graduate Student Scholarship, Honorable Mention in the 2019 American Sociological Association’s Science, Knowledge, and Technology Section’s Hacker-Mullins Student Paper Award, the 2017 Herbert Blumer Prize for the best paper written by a UC Berkeley sociology graduate student, and UC Berkeley’s 2018 Leo Lowenthal Prize.
 I have published several other articles and essays on water and related environmental issues in California as well.

 My research on the politics of endangerment and extinction has informed an interest in bringing environmental law into empirical legal studies.
 To this end, I was a 2017-18 Berkeley Empirical Legal Studies Fellow at the Center for the Study of Law & Society.
-The research on the science-law interface supported by this fellowship (currently under review) received the 2019 Pacific Sociological Association Distinguished Graduate Student Paper Award and the 2019 American Sociological Association Environmental Sociology Section’s Marvin E. Olsen Student Paper Award.
+The research on the science-law interface supported by this fellowship (Revise and Resubmit at the American Journal of Sociology) received the 2019 Pacific Sociological Association Distinguished Graduate Student Paper Award and the 2019 American Sociological Association Environmental Sociology Section’s Marvin E. Olsen Student Paper Award.
 My background in political theory and ongoing collaborations with philosophers ground an enduring interest in foundational concepts, and in particular "freedom" and "nature," which are typically avoided in the discipline of sociology, yet frequently looming in the background of sociological analysis and social theorizing nonetheless.

 Amironesei, Razvan and Caleb Scoville (Equal Authorship).
 “Groundwater in California: From Juridical and Biopolitical Governmentality to a Political Physics of Vital Processes.”
 Theory, Culture & Society.
 36.5: 133-157. [read online]